 Remove the ribs from the bag, and pat dry with paper towels.
 Put the ribs on the grill over direct high heat.
 Sear, turning to a new side every minute or two, until the ribs are well browned on all sides, about 4 minutes total.
 Serve.

-- Make sure you get 48 hours of sous vide cooking in, or the ribs will be tough.
+Make sure you get 48 hours of sous vide cooking in, or the ribs will be tough.
 It takes time to break down collagen at the low (140°F) temperature we’re using.

-- If you value tenderness over everything, and have the steady hands of a neurosurgeon, you can extend the sous vide time to 72 hours.
+If you value tenderness over everything, and have the steady hands of a neurosurgeon, you can extend the sous vide time to 72 hours.
 But, don’t be surprised if the ribs collapse on the grill.
 That’s OK - pick up the pieces and serve them - they’re still good to eat.